esimonetti/toothpaste/README.md

 *This tool is provided AS-IS and might have bugs.
 Please help create and provide bug fixes!*

 ## Description
-Utility to keep your Sugar system clean via CLI.
+CLI utility to analyse, optimise and provide additional functionality to your Sugar system.
 As it is a CLI only tool, it cannot execute from within Sugar Cloud.<br />
 This tool allows the execution of various CLI actions including repair, useful ongoing maintenance, identification of possible problems and extracting data from a Sugar installation.

 ## Requirements